The Latest: 115 reported dead after attack on Malian village

 Abdoul Aziz Diallo, president of Tabital Pulaaku, gave the figure Saturday after receiving detailed information from authorities at the scene.
 Initially, witnesses said at least 40 had been slain.

 Diallo said the victims included pregnant women and small children.
-Another leader of a local Peulh militia said the village chief of Egossagou had also been killed along with some of his grandchildren.
+Another leader of a local Peulh militia said the village chief of Ogossagou had also been killed along with some of his grandchildren.

 It was not immediately possible to independently corroborate the death toll.

-Note: This story has been corrected to show the village name is spelled Ogossagou instead of Egossagou, per Peulh association in the area.